 Brandon Hamilton: Tile-work, Photography, and Comradery

 Seth Lux: Plumbing

 ..couldn't have done it without you

 Dan Madsen, also the owner of Oasis Skate Shop in Hilo, Hawaii and Mixed Plate Designs, has been building and designing since he was 12.
 From constructing tree-houses and small skateboard ramps to later, regular houses and very large skate ramps, Dan has become a skilled craftsman.
 He has spent the last decade working on numerous tiny homes including a select few featured on HGTV.
 He has gone on to create signature tiny-home designs that Paradise Tiny Homes is now making available to you.

-Ellie Madsen also the owner of Ellie K. Designs has strong roots in property management and interior design.
+Ellie Madsen also the owner of Ellie K. Design has strong roots in property management and interior design.
 Absorbing all that she could while growing up with parents that not only managed multiple apartments but built a log cabin and renovated dilapidated apartment buildings, she carried that knowledge forward into her own rehab properties and vacation rental management.
 Ellie, while being hands-on in the construction of these artistic and one-of-a-kind tiny-homes, specializes in conceptual design and interior design.